 NSWALC has developed an Information Sheet about the current broader reform process, and consultation dates.
 The Information Sheet is available from the NSWALC website (follow the links from the NSWALC home page at to 'Issues' and 'Culture and Heritage').

-Other information available on the NSWALC website
+Other information available on the NSWALC website includes:

 • Background papers on Aboriginal Culture and Heritage, including 'Our Sites, Our Rights' which provides a history of reform attempts to date, and